HlasiciSystem/.github/profile/README.md

 ## Admin
-- Has access to endpoints which allows him import new students and teachers.
+- Has access to endpoints which allow him import new students and teachers.
 - Can create groups including students and teachers.

 ## Teacher